-It will also enhance your professional credentials and recognize you as an expert in the subject matter as you advocate and provide leadership to schools and organizations.
-As a specialized expert, you will be able to create systems and programs that educate your colleagues on the latest childhood trauma and trauma informed practices.
+It will also enhance your professional credentials and recognize you as a specialist in the subject matter as you advocate and provide leadership to schools and organizations.
+As a practitioner, you will be able to create programming that educates your colleagues on the latest childhood trauma research and trauma informed practices.

 Trauma Informed Educational Practices for Children and Adolescents Curriculum

-- The certificate is a one year, 12-credit hour, 4-course program of study.
+- The certificate is a 9-credit hour program of study

 Student Learning Outcomes

 - Differentiate the impacts of childhood trauma on the physical, social, emotional, and neurological development of youth and on the broader community